Cultural learning: Overview

-Cultural learning allows individuals to acquire skills that they would be unable to do independently over the course of their lifetimes.
+Van Schaik and Burkart point out that cultural learning allows individuals to acquire skills that they would be unable to do independently over the course of their development.

 Cultural learning is believed to be particularly important for humans.
 Humans are weaned at an early age compared to the emergence of adult dentition.
 The immaturity of dentition and the digestive system, the time required for growth of the brain, and the rapid skeletal growth needed for the young to reach adult height and strength mean that children have special digestive needs and are dependent on adults for a long period of time.
 This time of dependence also allows time for cultural learning to occur before passage into adulthood.

+In the context of evolutionary psychology, cultural learning assumes importance for modern humans as an obligate cultural species.

-The basis of cultural learning is based on; people create, remember, and deal with ideas.
-They understand and apply specific systems of symbolic meaning.
+Cultural learning depends on people developing, remembering, and dealing with ideas.
+Humans adopt and apply specific systems of symbolic meaning.
 Cultures have been compared to sets of control mechanisms, plans, recipes, rules, or instructions.
-Cultural differences have been found in academic motivation, achievement, learning style, conformity, and compliance.
-Cultural learning is dependent on innovation, or the ability to create new responses to the environment and the ability to communicate or imitate the behaviour of others.
+Cultural differences have been found in academic motivation, achievement, learning style, conformity, and compliance – this may suggest scope for comparative studies on cultural learning.
+Cultural learning relies on innovation, or the ability to develop new responses to the environment and the ability to communicate or imitate the behaviour of others.
 Animals that are able to solve problems and imitate the behaviour of others are therefore able to transmit information across generations.

-Cass Sunstein described in 2007 how Wikipedia moves us past the rigid limits of socialist planning that Friedrich Hayek attacked on the grounds that "no planner could possibly obtain the dispersed bits of information held by individual members of society.
+Cass Sunstein described in 2007 how Wikipedia moves humans past the rigid limits of socialist planning that Friedrich Hayek attacked on the grounds that "no planner could possibly obtain the 'dispersed bits' of information held by individual members of society.
 Hayek insisted that the knowledge of individuals, taken as a whole, is far greater than that of any commission or board, however diligent and expert."